You can add two different types of certificates in your DreamHost panel:

 Paid Professionally-signed certificate ($15/year)

 As mentioned above, a self-signed certificate throws a browser warning when visiting the site.
-If you have a customer facing site, or more importantly, a site that handles sensitive information such as passwords and credit card data, a paid Comodo certificate is highly recommended.
+If you have a customer facing site, or more importantly, a site that handles sensitive information such as passwords and credit card data, a paid Sectigo certificate is highly recommended.

 Paid certificates show no browser warnings and offer additional information in the certificate to ensure its authenticity.
 For example, these certificates include Organizational Validation (OV) which gives your users more peace of mind to ensure the certificate was correctly issues to a legitimate organization.